Deltarune: Chapter 2 – A Cyber's World

-After school the following day, Kris and Susie return to the closet Dark World and reunite with Ralsei.
-He instructs them to bring the items from the unused classroom into the closet, restoring them to their Darkner forms.
-He then tells them to focus on their school project with classmates Noelle Holiday and Berdly.
-Arriving at the library's computer lab, they discover a newly created Dark World ruled by a computer named Queen.
-Queen recruits Berdly to her side and attempts to recruit Noelle.
-The group finds Ralsei, but they soon split up.
-Kris joins Noelle in helping her evade Queen's attempts to recruit her.
+The next morning, Kris's mother Toriel scolds them for eating her pie with the knife.
+After sleeping through class, Kris and Susie return to Castle Town, where Ralsei instructs them to retrieve the objects from the unused classroom to restore their Darkner forms.
+He then sends them away to focus on their school project with classmates Noelle Holiday and Berdly.
+However, they discover a new Dark World within the library's computer lab ruled by a laptop Darkner named Queen, who has recruited Berdly to her side and kidnapped Noelle.
+After reuniting with Ralsei and Noelle, the party splits up, and Kris and Noelle rekindle their childhood friendship while evading Queen and Berdly.

-Queen captures everyone, but Kris and Susie escape and convince Berdly to switch sides before later reuniting with Ralsei.
-Queen reveals that the Dark Fountain was created by an entity known as the Roaring Knight, and that she intends to force Noelle to open a Fountain, which any inhabitant of the Light World can do.
-She threatens Noelle and the party with a giant mech, but they manage to make her realize the error of her ways.
-Berdly then attempts to create a Fountain, but Ralsei warns him that opening too many Fountains will cause an apocalyptic "Roaring".
+Queen betrays Berdly and captures everyone, but Kris and Susie escape and convince him to join the party.
+They confront Queen, who reveals that the Dark Fountains were created by a mysterious figure known as the Roaring Knight; she intends to force Noelle to open another Fountain for her, something any Lightner can do.
+She attacks the party with a giant mech, but they eventually convince her to stand down.
+Berdly attempts to create a Fountain for Noelle, but Ralsei warns everyone that opening too many Fountains will cause the prophecy's apocalyptic Roaring.

-Kris closes the Fountain, and the four awaken in the computer lab; Noelle and Berdly dismiss the events as merely a dream.
-Kris heads home, and their mother, Toriel, invites Susie to spend the night.
-While Susie and Toriel are occupied, Kris secretly rips out their soul, locks it in the bathroom, and briefly leaves the house off-screen.
-Toriel finds her car tires slashed, prompting her to call the police.
-After everyone else falls asleep, Kris rips out their soul once more and creates a Dark Fountain in the living room by stabbing the floor with their knife.
+After Kris seals the Fountain, the four awaken in the computer lab, and Noelle and Berdly dismiss the adventure as a dream.
+Kris heads home, and Toriel invites Susie to spend the night.
+While Susie and Toriel are occupied, Kris rips their soul out of their chest, locks it in the bathroom, and briefly leaves.
+After they return, Toriel finds her car tires have been slashed and calls the police.
+Once everyone falls asleep, Kris removes the soul again and creates a Dark Fountain in the living room.